Directors & Staff

 In her spare time she loves to spend time with family and friends outdoors, whether it is just in her own yard or somewhere more adventurous.
 She also likes to sew and design handbags and clothing.
 She is currently working on designs for baby items, but she also has little projects that include home decor and leather bags.

 Teacher Ean joined the SWIMBABES teaching staff in April, 2018.
-Ean is a graduate of Oregon State University and holds a degree in Forestry Management.
+Ean is a graduate of Oregon State University and holds a degree in Forestry Management and finished his schooling for EMT.

 Ean represents the 4th generation of our family swim business.
 He was not only a baby swimmer at SWIMBABES, but Teacher Kelley's son.
 He is incredibly gifted with patience and the kids love him!